Learning How To Foliar Feed Cannabis

 - Temperature plays a significant role when you foliar spray cannabis plants.
 The water should be above 23°C, never below it.
 Also, make sure the room temperature is in line with the water you're using.
 Your plants will become stressed if they suddenly get showered with colder water.

-– Use a surfactant in your cannabis foliar spray mix.
+- Use a surfactant in your cannabis foliar spray mix.
 This increases the penetrating power of the nutrients on the leaves.
-Make sure your nutes include potassium silicate.
+Make sure your nute mix also includes some silica for cannabis.
 This ingredient makes your plants resistant to pests and diseases.

 - If you need to use a single pesticide, potassium soap should be your first choice.
 Not only does this natural substance get rid of pests on contact, but it also protects the plants against future attacks.
 If you mix it with neem oil, its effects increase tenfold.